Chapter 22. Analyzing system performance with BPF Compiler Collection

-The BPF Compiler Collection (BCC) analyzes system performance by combining the capabilities of Berkeley Packet Filter (BPF).
-With BPF, you can safely run the custom programs within the kernel to access system events and data for performance monitoring, tracing, and debugging.
-BCC simplifies the development and deployment of BPF programs with tools and libraries for users to extract important insights from their systems.
+The BPF Compiler Collection (BCC) analyzes system performance by using Berkeley Packet Filter (BPF) functions to run custom kernel programs.
+BCC accesses system events for performance monitoring, tracing, and debugging of BPF programs, providing tools and libraries for extracting system insights.

 Procedure